pgm-2425-itexploration/syllabus/tutorials/front-end/websockets.md

       content: '...'
   - - meta
     - name: keywords
-      content: 'svelte front-end'
+      content: 'websockets front-end'
 ---

 # Websockets & Socket.IO

-WebSocket is a protocol that enables two-way communication between a client and a server over a single connection.
-Unlike traditional HTTP requests, which are initiated by the client, WebSocket allows both client and server to send data to each other at any time, making it ideal for real-time applications like chat apps, live notifications, and multiplayer games.
+WebSocket is a protocol that enables full-duplex, bidirectional communication between a client (such as a browser or application) and a server over a single, persistent connection.
+Unlike traditional HTTP requests, which follow a request-response model initiated by the client, WebSockets allow both the client and server to send data to each other at any time.
+This feature makes WebSockets particularly well-suited for real-time applications like chat apps, live notifications, multiplayer games, and collaborative tools.

-Socket.IO, on the other hand, is a powerful library built on top of WebSocket.
-It simplifies the implementation of real-time communication by providing additional features like automatic reconnections, fallback support for older browsers, and an intuitive API for handling events.
-This makes it an excellent choice for developers who want to create reliable and scalable real-time systems without dealing with the complexity of WebSocket directly.

-In this tutorial, we will take a look at how we can make a chat application using websockets.

-## What are Websockets?

-WebSockets are a communication protocol that provides full-duplex, real-time interaction between a client and a server.
-Unlike traditional HTTP, which follows a request-response model, WebSockets establish a persistent connection that remains open for continuous data exchange.
-This means both the client and the server can send and receive messages independently, without the need to repeatedly establish new connections.

-WebSockets are particularly useful for applications where real-time updates are essential, such as live chat systems, online gaming, financial dashboards, and collaborative tools.
-They are designed to work efficiently with minimal overhead, enabling fast and responsive user experiences.
+## How WebSockets work

-When a WebSocket connection is established, it begins with a standard HTTP request known as the handshake.
-Once the handshake is completed, the protocol upgrades to WebSocket, allowing seamless two-way communication over the same connection.
+When a WebSocket connection is initiated, it begins with a standard HTTP request known as a handshake.
+The client sends this HTTP request to the server, including a specific header (Upgrade: websocket) signaling its intention to establish a WebSocket connection.
+Once the server accepts this request and sends back an acknowledgment, the connection upgrades to the WebSocket protocol, enabling direct two-way communication over a single, long-lived TCP connection.

+This persistent connection eliminates the need for repeated HTTP requests, reducing latency and increasing efficiency.
+After the handshake, messages are exchanged as lightweight frames, avoiding the overhead of headers typically associated with HTTP communication.

+## Why Use Websockets?
+WebSockets are highly valuable for scenarios that demand low latency, real-time updates, or interactive communication.
+Common use cases include:

+1. **Live Chat Applications**: WebSockets support instant message exchange, ensuring seamless and real-time interaction between users.
+2. **Online Gaming**: Real-time gameplay requires near-instant communication between clients and servers for events, actions, and updates, which WebSockets enable with minimal delay.
+3. **Collaborative Tools**: Tools like shared document editors or online whiteboards rely on WebSockets to provide real-time updates as users interact simultaneously.
+4. **Financial Dashboards**: Applications such as stock tickers or cryptocurrency trackers benefit from real-time data streaming provided by WebSockets.
+5. **IoT and Sensor Data Streaming**: WebSockets enable continuous communication between IoT devices and central servers, making them ideal for transmitting sensor data.

+## Benefits of WebSockets

+- **Real-Time Communication**: WebSockets enable instantaneous data transfer, crucial for time-sensitive applications.
+- **Persistent Connection**: Eliminates the need to repeatedly open and close connections, reducing latency and resource overhead.
+- **Efficiency**: Utilizes a single TCP connection, exchanging data as lightweight packets rather than full HTTP requests, conserving bandwidth.
+- **Bidirectional Communication**: Allows both client and server to send messages independently, unlike HTTP’s client-initiated request model.
+- **Reduced Server Load**: Avoiding repeated HTTP connections significantly reduces server workload, especially in high-frequency communication scenarios.

 ### Sockets.IO

-Socket.IO is a JavaScript library that simplifies the process of working with WebSockets.
-While WebSockets provide the foundation for real-time communication, implementing them from scratch can be complex and requires handling low-level details, like reconnection logic, browser compatibility, and fallback mechanisms for environments where WebSocket is not supported.
+Socket.IO is a widely-used JavaScript library that builds upon the WebSocket protocol, simplifying its implementation and extending its capabilities.
+While WebSockets provide the foundation for real-time communication, implementing them directly can be complex.
+Socket.IO addresses this by offering a high-level abstraction and additional features such as:
+1. Automatic Reconnection: Socket.IO handles reconnection in case of network interruptions, ensuring seamless communication.
+2. Fallback Mechanisms: If WebSockets are unsupported (e.g., in older browsers or restrictive network environments), Socket.IO gracefully falls back to alternative methods like HTTP long polling.
+3. Cross-Browser Compatibility: Ensures consistent behavior across different browsers by abstracting away compatibility issues.
+4. Room and Namespace Support: Provides structured ways to segment communication into rooms or namespaces for better management.
+5. Event-Based Communication: Uses an event-driven model, allowing developers to easily define and handle custom events between clients and servers.

+### How Socket.IO Works

+Socket.IO consists of two primary components:
+- **Client Library**: A JavaScript library that runs in browsers or Node.js client applications.
+- **Server Library**: A Node.js library that manages WebSocket connections and provides APIs for handling events, rooms, and namespaces.

+When a client connects to a Socket.IO server, it first attempts to establish a WebSocket connection.
+If this fails, it falls back to alternative protocols like HTTP long polling.
+Once the connection is established, communication occurs using an event-based system, where developers can emit and listen for events.

+You can use Socket.IO to simplify development and to use enhanced features.

+## Building a Real-Time Project with WebSockets

+Now that you understand how WebSockets work and their role in enabling real-time communication, it’s time to put that knowledge into practice.
+In this section, we’ll create a real-time chat application where multiple users can connect and chat with each other seamlessly.

 ## Setup

-To get started with Websockets, you need to install the necessary libraries or dependencies depending on your project requirements and setup.

-In this tutorial we will use Node.js so make sure Node.js is installed on your machine.
-You can download it from the official Node.js website.
-Node.js will also include npm (Node Package Manager), which you’ll use to install libraries.

 This chat application will contain a front-end made in React, and a Nodejs back-end.
 First we will start with the backend.

+Make a folder for the backend and give initialize a Node.js project.
+Run these commands in the root of your project:

 ``` bash
 mkdir server